WordPress Security Protection UK: What's Included & How Much It Costs

 If you run a WordPress site for your business, maintenance isn't optional — it's the difference between a site that works and one that gets hacked, goes down, or quietly loses rankings.
 Here's everything you need to know.

-• Outdated plugins are the #1 cause of WordPress hacks — maintenance prevents this
+- Outdated plugins are the #1 cause of WordPress hacks — maintenance prevents this

-• UK maintenance plans range from £50/month (basic) to £750+/month (fully managed)
+- UK protection retainers range from £500/month (basic) to £750+/month (fully managed)

-• A good plan covers updates, backups, security scanning, monitoring, and UK support
+- A good plan covers updates, backups, security scanning, monitoring, and UK support

-Why WordPress maintenance matters for UK businesses
+Why WordPress security protection matters for UK businesses

 WordPress powers over 43% of all websites on the internet.
 It is also the most attacked CMS by a considerable margin.
 The core platform is well maintained and secure, but the ecosystem of thousands of plugins and themes creates a constantly expanding attack surface that requires active management.